-(a) Each Professional Librarian shall have a written position description that outlines the Professional Practice of Academic Librarianship responsibilities of his/her position.
-The position description shall be prepared by the University Librarian, in consultation with the incumbent member, if there is one.
-In the event there is no incumbent, either another professional Librarian at AU or an external, professional academic librarian shall be consulted, who either supervises a substantially similar Librarian position or who holds a Continuing Appointment in a substantially similar Librarian position.
+(a) Each Professional Librarian shall have a written position description that outlines the Professional Practice of Academic Librarianship responsibilities of their position.
+The position description shall be prepared by the University Librarian, in consultation with the incumbent member, if there is one, and the Director of People & Culture or designate.
+In the event there is no incumbent, either another professional Librarian at Algoma University or an external, professional academic librarian shall be consulted, who either supervises a substantially similar Librarian position or who holds a tenured appointment in a substantially similar Librarian position.

-- (b) The provisions of such a position description shall constitute a reasonable workload and shall be generally consistent with this Agreement. - (c) Once the description has been agreed to by the University Librarian and the incumbent member, copies shall be forwarded to the Vice-President, Academic and Research and to the Union. - (d) Any significant differences between the University Librarian and the incumbent member over the provisions of the job description shall be referred to the Peer Review Committee in accordance with Article 12.
+- (b) The provisions of such a position description shall constitute a reasonable workload and shall be generally consistent with this Agreement. - (c) Once the description has been agreed to by the University Librarian, Director of People & Culture or designate and the incumbent member, copies shall be forwarded to the Vice-President, Academic and Research and to the Union. - (d) Any significant differences between the University Librarian and the incumbent member over the provisions of the job description shall be referred to the Peer Review Committee in accordance with Article 12.
 Such reference will include the original written job description and the proposed job description.
-Such review shall take place within 90 days.
-Should unresolved differences remain after this review, they shall be noted by the University Librarian and forwarded to the Vice-President, Academic and Research for decision. - (e) Changes to a job description may be proposed by a Professional Librarian or by the University Librarian under the following conditions: - (i) In response to increased demands on, or significant developments or changes in, Library services; or - (ii) To ensure that the provisions of a job description constitute a reasonable workload.
+Such review shall take place within 90 business days.
+Should unresolved differences remain after this review, they shall be noted by the University Librarian and forwarded to the VPAR for decision. - (e) Changes to a job description may be proposed by a Professional Librarian or by the University Librarian under the following conditions: - (i) In response to increased demands on, or significant developments or changes in, Library services; or - (ii) To ensure that the provisions of a job description constitute a reasonable workload.
 Such changes shall be discussed by the member and the University Librarian.
-The modified position description shall be forwarded to the Vice-President, Academic and Research and to the Union.
+The modified position description shall be forwarded to the VPAR and to the Union.